daim-dev/pitch/slides.md

 Automate bespoke marketing digital experiences.

-Provide open source tools to startups and grow a community.
+Provide open-source tools to startups and grow a community.

-Help further scale their businesses too.
+Help further scale their businesses, too.

 <!--
 Innovate marketing websites built with bleeding-edge technology.
 Beautifully designed to provide a competitive digital presence for start-ups.